BedrockCommands/Cook-Off-Docs/docs/docs/index.md

 ## ✨️ Contributing

-To contribute and become a part of the 'Cooked!' project, please join the [Bedrock Commands Community Discord](https://discord.gg/SYstTYx5G5).
+To contribute and become a part of the 'Cook-Off!' project, please join the [Bedrock Commands Community Discord](https://discord.gg/SYstTYx5G5).